vishnuvind/Arihant-MiniProj-CS19B048/README.md

 The following are the files present in this repository:
 1. Count_sheets.ipynb - Jupyter Notebook to apply image preocessing on a given image to easily count the number of sheets
 2. Count_Sheets_img.png - image after applying image processing (easy to count sheets)
-3. Create_Train_Test.ipynb - Jupyter Notebook code used to randomly split test and train sets
+3. Create_Train_Test.py - python code used to randomly split images into test and train sets
 4. Image_Classifier.ipynb - Jupyter Notebook with the Deep Learning Model that is used to classify images into 6 classes

 Thanks for the wonderful questions